saicharan-clan/CI-CD-pipeline-for-nodejs-application/README.md

 3. **Kubernetes Configs**: Configures Kubernetes deployment and service.
 4. **Slack Notifications**: Sends notifications upon deployment success or failure.

+To enable Slack notifications, you will need to add Jenkins credentials for Slack and Docker.

+Slack: Use the Jenkins Slack plugin and create a Slack app for notifications.
+Add your Slack token to Jenkins credentials.
+Docker: Add your Docker Hub credentials to Jenkins.

 ## Setup

 1. Create a Jenkins job with the GitHub repository.